ligato/docs/docs/plugins/db-plugins.md

-# DB plugins
+# Database Plugins

 ## Datasync

-Datasync defines the interfaces for the abstraction of data synchronization between app plugins and different backend data sources such as data stores, message buses, or RPC-connected clients.
+Datasync defines the interfaces for the abstraction of data synchronization between app plugins and different backend data sources such as data stores, message buses, or rpc-connected clients.

 Data synchronization addresses the situation when multiple data sets must by synchronized as a result of a published event.